-Time to Read: 2m 18s
+Time to Read: 2 m 18s

 Thermal conductivity is the term that describes how quickly a material absorbs heat from areas of high temperature and moves it toward areas of lower temperature.
 The best heat-conducting metals have high thermal conductivity and are useful for many applications, such as cookware, heat exchangers, and heat sinks.
-On the other hand, metals with a lower rate of heat transfer are also useful where they can act as a heat shield in applications that generate large amounts of heat, such as airplane engines.
+On the other hand, metals with a lower heat transfer rate are also useful where they can act as a heat shield in applications that generate large amounts of heat, such as airplane engines.

 - Stainless Steel (16)

 - Wrought iron (59)

 - Iron (73)

 - Aluminum Bronze (76)

 - Copper (401)